statgen/locuszoom/assets/docs/layout_tutorial.md

 ---
 # Summary
 LocusZoom provides a rich set of features for visualizing and comparing genetic data, including by comparing multiple datasets within the same plot.
-It does so by embracing a configuration-driven model that decouples ([data sources](https://github.com/statgen/locuszoom/wiki/Data-Sources)) from presentation (data layers).
+It does so by embracing a configuration-driven model that decouples content ([data sources](https://github.com/statgen/locuszoom/wiki/Data-Sources)) from presentation (data layers).